abshilpa/Chronic-Kidney-Disease-Data-Science-Project/README.md

 # Chronic-Kidney-Disease-Data-Science-Project
 MSC Data Science Final project on Chronic kidney disease

-Here's a template for the ReadMe file for your GitHub repository based on your Chronic Kidney Disease (CKD) prediction project:
+Chronic Kidney Disease (CKD) Prediction

-Chronic Kidney Disease (CKD) Prediction Project Project Objectives:
+Project Objectives:
 The objective of this project is to develop and evaluate machine learning models for predicting Chronic Kidney Disease (CKD) using clinical data.
 The key goals include..